Fried Smashed Fingerling Potatoes

 We love to eat our colors, and fingerling potatoes bring it.
 They are high in dietary fiber, potassium (as are all potatoes with skins on), vitamin C and B6.

 And even though I like to make homemade mayo or aioli, I really love Sir Kensington’s chipotle mayo.
 We use it in several dishes like chipotle curry chicken salad and serve it with blistered shishito peppers.
-We even add it to Buffalo chicken dip for a different twist on a classic favorite.

 Since we have a jar of a spicy mayo on hand, I used that instead of trying to make a chili aioli to go with it.
 So much easier.